Harish-Chandra pairs in the Verlinde category in positive characteristic: Harish-Chandra pairs and dual Harish-Chandra pairs in

 \end{theorem}

 \begin{proof} Let $A = \O(G)$ and $H = \overline{H} = \O(G_{0})$.
 It is clear from the previous section that $J:= \overline{H}^{\circ} $ is a cocommutative Hopf algebra over $\k$ and that $\g$ is a Lie algebra in $\Ver_{p}$ that acquires a left action of $J$ via the adjoint action.
 Note that the adjoint action of $\g$ on itself induced from $J$ is the same as the adjoint action coming from the Lie algebra structure on $\g$, since the antipode on primitive elements is just $-\id$.
-This proves everything else we need, since we have already checked that
+This proves everything else we need, since we have already checked that $\Prim((A/I)^{\circ}) = \g_{0}$ in Proposition \ref{Lie-Vec} and Proposition \ref{prim}. \end{proof}